At Wilsic Hall School our curriculum objectives are to:

 - Encourage the development of the skills necessary to cope with everyday problems together with the ability to co-operate with others and to contribute to their own well-being;

 - Help young people to acquire knowledge and skills relevant to adult life and to access the community successfully;

 - Foster awareness of religious and moral values including those of different cultures, religions and ways of life.

 Individual Education Plan (IEP)

 When a young person comes to Wilsic Hall School, an IEP is created with step-by-step targets to enable successes to be celebrated early and often.
 This plan is used to carefully tailor lessons to suit each young person and encourage enhanced thinking skills and an enjoyment of the learning experience.

 Students follow the National Curriculum at Key Stages 3 and 4.
 At Key Stage 4, they have the opportunity to participate in work-related learning and citizenship.
 We take account of community cohesion locally, regionally, nationally and internationally within the curriculum.

 Key skills are also built into the curriculum and form the basis of our students’ development.
 These key skills are: communication, application of number, information communication technology, working with others, problem solving and improving own learning and performance.
 Wilsic Hall School also provides a range of externally accredited, nationally recognised qualifications.

-Young people will from time to time be offered the opportunity to take part in educational visits.
+Young people will, from time to time, be offered the opportunity to take part in educational visits.
 A successful educational visit can greatly enhance the school curriculum and help motivate everyone.
 Wilsic Hall School provides informative, exciting and stimulating educational visits, in the context of positive and supportive risk management which follows Department for Education guidance and complies with regulations.
 We undertake thorough risk assessments in relation to each young person and their specific needs.
 Staffing, travel arrangements and the site to be visited are all carefully considered.